On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Preliminaries

-where $S(m,n;c)$ is the usual Kloosterman sum and $J_\nu$ is the $J$-Bessel function. \end{lemma} A half-integral weight analogue for this is also needed.
-The following result for forms in the Kohnen plus subspace is \cite[Lemma 6.]{Blomer-Corbett2022}.
+One of the most important tools is a half-integral weight analogue for the Petersson formula.
+The following result for forms in the Kohnen plus subspace is \cite[Lemma 6]{Blomer-Corbett2022} with a slightly different normalisation.
 Recall the definition of the normalising factor $\alpha_g$ from (\ref{Normalisation}).